Aronno1920/Aronno1920/README.md

     🌱 I’m learning Microservices with Clean architecture.
   </li>
   <li>
-    👯 I’m currently open for work and employment opportunities (remote and relocation)
+    👯 I’m currently open for work and employment opportunities (remote and relocation).
   </li>
   <li>
-    🤝 I'm open to collaborating on Projects
+    🤝 I'm open to collaborating on Projects.
   </li>
   <li>
     ✉️ You can contact me at <a href="mailto:aronno1920@hotmail.com">aronno1920@hotmail.com</a>